pankajyadav05/qa-engineer-manual/README.md

   4. Verify the search bar functionality.
   5. Ensure the promotional banner is visible and links work.

-- **Expected Result:** Homepage loads within 2 seconds.
+- **Expected Result:** Homepage loads.
 All elements should be correctly displayed and functional.

 #### 2. **Product Search**